“The privilege of a lifetime is to become who you truly are.”

 If I were to die tomorrow, I would rest in peace feeling fulfilled and empty of regrets because I had lived my deepest purpose – to become my best while helping others become theirs.

 By starting with the end in mind, I can live consciously and intentionally.

 Imagine you’re at your funeral.

-If you want to be remembered for your being a loving partner, then start investing more quality time in your romantic relationship.
+If you want to be commemorated for your being a loving partner, start investing more quality time in your romantic relationship.

-However you want to be remembered, start living more intentionally aligned with your ultimate vision.
+However you want to be known for, start living more intentionally aligned with your ultimate vision.

 Live Life With Clarity

 After knowing your vision, you can start living life with more clarity and design.
 You can do this by reverse-engineering your life to make it a reality.